 At St. Luke’s Health, we offer the following cancer screenings:

-- Breast cancer - Our radiologists throughout Greater Houston use advanced technology, including 3D mammography machines and breast MRIs with biopsy capabilities, to detect and diagnose breast cancer in men and women.
+- 3D mammograms and biopsies detect and diagnose breast cancer in men and women.

-- Cervical cancer - Our OBGYNs across all of our hospitals in Houston and East Texas provide pap smears (also known as pap tests) to women to detect signs of precancerous cells or cervical cancer.
+- Pap smears detect signs of precancerous cells or cervical cancer.
 The CDC recommends that women receive their first exam at age 21.

-- Ovarian cancer - OBGYNs perform pelvic exams to feel for abnormalities in the ovaries, which may indicate cancer or another condition.
+- Pelvic exams are used by OBGYNs to feel for abnormalities in the ovaries, which may indicate cancer or another condition.
 Women should discuss how frequently they should receive pelvic exams with their doctor.

-- Skin cancer - A dermatologist will perform visual exams of the body to identify any abnormal spots.
+- Visual exams of the body are performed by dermatologists to identify any abnormal spots.
 They may then take samples from any unusual patches and test for cancer.

 If you’re unsure whether you should begin screening for different cancers, talk to a Baylor St. Luke’s Medical Group primary care physician.
 They can review your medical and family history and provide recommendations and referrals.